-e.
 Blood Sample

 Blood samples (2.5 ml) collected by venipuncture into heparinized syringes for 20 male and 20 female (20- 52 years old) using established blood-borne pathogen/biohazard safety protocols.
 This study conducted with the cooperation of the wellness center of Universiti Sains Malaysia (USM).
-Blood samples are prepared inside a plastic dish (diameter = 1.
-42cm: depth =0.
-5cm) to the exposure of radon gas.
+Blood samples to the exposure of radon gas have to be prepared inside a plastic dish (diameter = 1.42cm: depth =0.5cm).

-f.
 Blood Analysis Machine